1upkr/1upkr.github.io/acquisition.md

    We will respond promptly to establish mutually agreeable terms.

 3. **Secure Transaction**
-   Transfer is facilitated through a trusted escrow service *(e.g., Escrow.com or Sedo)* to ensure a safe exchange for both parties.
+   Transfer is facilitated through a trusted service to ensure a safe exchange for both parties.

 4. **Domain Transfer**
    Full ownership is transferred to your registrar of choice upon cleared payment.